Dhaulagiri Circuit Trek

 Trip Itinerary

 On arrival at Kathmandu, Nepal International Airport was well received by our guide and staff with traditional welcome greetings.
-Then the short drive to your hotel, located in the heart of a city.
+Then the a short drive to your hotel, located in the heart of the city.
 Accommodation in one of the best 5-star deluxe hotels.
 Check into your lovely rooms, after rest and getting refreshed from the Jet-Lag.
 Walk down to the hotel lobby to join other trekking members for a group briefing.
 Provided by your guide or Group Leader, with useful information regarding the trek, hotels, and local lodges on route walk.

-Entertains you with Nepalese folk cultural program, an introduction to Nepalese heritage and culture while you enjoy the meals.
+Evening a group welcome dinner in authentic Nepali Restaurants.
+Entertains you with a Nepalese folk cultural program, an introduction to Nepalese heritage and culture while you enjoy the meals.

 An early morning overland journey of 6 hours to scenic Pokhara city, an abbot of serene Phewa and Begnas Lakes.
-Interesting drive to Nepal Mid-West past lovely farm villages and town then reaching Pokhara by the beautiful Phewa lake side.
+Interesting drive to Nepal Mid-West past lovely farm villages and town then reaching Pokhara by the beautiful Phewa lakeside.

 Darbang is located near the raging Mygdi River, which flows from Dhaulagiri Base Camp and its glaciers.
 Today’s camp will be set near the main village or staying in a local simple lodge.